top of page

 Moreover, the Christian perspective acknowledges the fallibility of human perception.
 The Bible often highlights the limitations of human understanding and the notion that our perception may not encompass the entirety of reality.

-In Corinthians 13:12, it is written, "For now we see only a reflection as in a mirror; then we shall see face to face.
-Now I know in part; then I shall know fully, even as I am fully known."
 This verse conveys the idea that our current perception of reality might be incomplete or distorted, akin to seeing a reflection in a mirror, rather than grasping the fullness of truth.

 bottom of page